DFKI-NI/RAGEPlan/README.md

   * Feature (de)activation
   * POMDP test domains (Cellar, Big Foot)

 The underlying MCTS sampling is based on POMCP, from the NIPS 2010 paper "Online Monte-Carlo Planning in Large POMDPs" by David Silver and Joel Veness.
 This version of RAGE still uses some POMCP code.

-As of Summer 2020 this is one of the most efficient POMDP planners in *very* large domains that doesn't rely on explicit rules or prior knowledge.
-This program was used (in different versions) to obtain experimental results in the related publications.
+This program was used (in different versions) to obtain experimental results in the following related publications.

 Related publications
 --------------------